Rob Waddell: Personal life

-In 1998, he married fellow rower Sonia Scown, the daughter of a former All Black, Alistair Scown.
+In 1998, he married fellow rower and World Rowing Championship silver medalist Sonia Scown, the daughter of a former All Black, Alistair Scown.
+As of 2025, their daughter, Madeleine, is a 400m track athlete.

 2003 Team New Zealand America's Cup defence

 Rob Waddell switched to sailing for the Team New Zealand 2003 America's Cup defence.
 He trained as a grinder.

 2007 America's Cup

 He participated again in the 2007 America's Cup.
 Following this, Waddell returned to rowing representing New Zealand in rowing at the 2008 Summer Olympics in the double sculls at the Beijing Olympics.

 2008 Olympics

 In 2008 he made a comeback to rowing after leaving the sport after the 2000 Sydney Olympics, in pursuit of a sailing career as a grinder.
 With 8 years out of the sport he broke the 2000 m and 5000 m world records on the rowing machine and defeated Mahé Drysdale, the world champion in the single sculls, who was also a New Zealander.
 As it was an Olympic year and only one crew can be sent to the Olympics in each boat class the stage was set for a battle to see who would fill the Olympic single sculls spot.
 Despite Waddell getting the better of Drysdale in the domestic regattas the selectors created a three-race trial to decide who would go.
 With the wins for each sculler tied at 1–1 it came down to a final race which Drysdale won.

 Waddell was then selected into the double sculls with the young Nathan Cohen, world champion at the 2006 World University Games in single sculls, in early 2008.
 At the 2008 Olympic Games in Shunyi Olympic Rowing-Canoeing Park, Shunyi, Beijing in August 2008, the two finished fourth in the double sculls final.

 Waddell retired from rowing to take up sailing again.
 Cohen went on to win the gold medal in double sculls at the next Olympic Games in 2012, with rowing partner Joseph Sullivan as Waddell's replacement.